TABLE OF CONTENTS

 a. general territorial jurisdiction

-Generally, actions must be brought to the court of first instance with territorial jurisdiction over the defendant’s domicile (under the Civil Code, the domicile of a natural person is the town/city in which he or she stays with the intention to stay on a permanent basis).
-If the defendant is not domiciled in Poland, territorial jurisdiction is determined according to his or her place of stay, and where that place is unknown or is outside Poland – according to the defendant’s last domicile in Poland.
+Generally, actions must be brought to the court of first instance with territorial jurisdiction over the defendant’s domicile (under the Civil Code, the domicile of a natural person is the town/city in which they stay with the intention to stay on a permanent basis).
+If the defendant is not domiciled in Poland, territorial jurisdiction is determined according to their place of stay, and where that place is unknown or is outside Poland – according to the defendant’s last domicile in Poland.
 Actions against the State Treasury must be lodged in the court with jurisdiction over the registered office of the state organisational unit which the claim concerns.
 Actions against a legal person or another entity which is not a natural person must be brought in the court with jurisdiction over the location of that entity’s registered office.

 b. alternative territorial jurisdiction